Insights: Article

 Security

-• Password: Can be less secure especially if the complexity is lacking due to having to remember long password.
+• Password: This can be less secure, especially if the complexity is lacking due to having to remember long passwords.

-• Passphrase: Generally, more secure due to length and complexity making it more resistant to common password cracking methods.
+• Passphrase: Passphrases are generally more secure due to their length and complexity, which makes them more resistant to common password-cracking methods.

 RELATED CONTENT: Cyber hygiene: 4 easy tips to keep your data safe